 What does Gvasalia earn by repeatedly coming back to this protagonist?

 The tourist could care less about the zeitgeist.
 His expertise is ignoring time to focus purely on place.
 Dropping the zeit aspect to fully invest oneself in raum.

 How apt it is, then, to see the Balenciaga collaboration in the new issue of The Drunken Canal, the New York newspaper which is based on hyper-locality in its pure state.
 The cover photograph depicts a character in a messy apartment, levitating above piles of Balenciaga shambles.
 Spaced-out, spaced-in.
 It makes perfect sense.

 Looking up from the crumpled newspaper to the sky, two words are taking shape on the horizon: Haute Couture.
 After more than 50 years, this summer Balenciaga is anticipated to return to the couture game.

 Going back to the source, a source, is a desire that a few critics currently entertain.
 A Return To Tradition, to Beauty, is what they’re waiting for.
 But these calls are easy to make.
 It’s a different matter to figure out what it actually means, and what it actually means right now.

-The answer, that at least we know, cannot stay confined within the realms of the 0.01%.
-Hegelian fanboys Marx and Engels might have met at the Café de la Régence, but babbling only with their cool chessoholic buddies wouldn’t have made any difference.
+For any of these orientations, one thing is certain: the answer cannot stay confined within the realms of the 0.01%.
+When Hegelian fanboys Marx and Engels met at the Café de la Régence, they did not stop at babbling with their cool chessoholic buddies.
+That wouldn’t have made any difference.
 In couture, Gvasalia must come up with a truly shareable manifesto. ◇